serverless/serverless/README.md

 Check out our [docs](./docs/) and [wiki](https://github.com/jaws-stack/JAWS/wiki), especially the [best practices](https://github.com/jaws-stack/JAWS/wiki/v1:best-practices) and [FAQ](https://github.com/jaws-stack/JAWS/wiki/FAQ) pages

+Once you become familar with JAWS, you can read the JAWS [plug-in module guide](./docs/plugin-module-guide.md) to start contributing JAWS modules to the community.

 ## How can I help?

 Check out our [v1.1 roadmap doc](https://docs.google.com/document/d/1xbpEps-s4iMkjmAkYiyJYwY1BIzTY9LaLMy23AfMYoI/edit#heading=h.o8y2lvp71fab) for what we need help with.